 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 5 years 2 weeks

 The Cottage Grove patrol officers’ union expressed support for the cop who pulled over City Council member Derrick Lehrke, and it called out Lehrke for his actions in a gas station dispute in St. Paul Park earlier this summer.

 Lehrke was arrested for suspected third-degree drunken driving but was released without being jailed after he agreed to take a breath test.

 A Landfall, Minn., woman allegedly was in possession of methamphetamine and a machete when she was stopped Aug.
 27 in Cottage Grove.
 An officer stopped Marion E. Hansen, 39, for a traffic violation about 2:20 a.m. in the 7200 block of East Point Douglas Road.
 Hansen’s license was revoked and there was no insurance on the vehicle.
 During an inventory of the vehicle, police allegedly found a syringe containing a liquid that tested positive for methamphetamine.